Chowan University, grounded in its Christian faith, transforms the lives of students of promise, as her mission.

 Chowan University seeks to admit students who are academically qualified for admission, who are compatible with its mission statement, and who will benefit from the academic and social experiences provided by the institution.
 In addition to being intellectually capable, prospective students should have the level of maturity and self-discipline required to succeed at a 4-year university.
 Admissions decisions are made on a rolling basis.
 Notifications of admissions decisions are typically made within one week of completion of the applicant’s admissions file.

-Each applicant is reviewed on an individual basis with emphasis on the applicant’s grade point average, high school rank, course curriculum, SAT 1 and/or ACT score(s), and extracurricular activities, both inside and outside of school.
+Each applicant is reviewed on an individual basis with emphasis on the applicant’s grade point average, high school rank, course curriculum, SAT 1, ACT score(s), and/or CLT (Classical Learning Test) scores, and extracurricular activities, both inside and outside of school.